 Businesses can create a profile on Angie’s List for free.
-If you’ve been open for a while, there may be reviews of your business posted already.
-In either scenario, you’ll “claim” your business profile by following the steps on the Angie’s List Business Center.
+If your business has been trading for a while, there may well be reviews of your business posted already.
+Whatever the case, I recommend you claim your free business profile by following the steps provided on Angie’s List Business Center.

-Here’s how Angie’s List works: Users choose the type of service they’re looking for (say, electricians or movers) and the website returns a list of the top rated businesses in their area.
-Where your business appears on that list depends on the number of reviews you have and your average rating: The larger the number/better the rating, the higher you’ll rank on the list.
+Where your business appears on their organic search returns list depends on the number of reviews you have and your average rating.
+The larger the number and the better the average rating, the higher your business will rank on the list.

-This means your business can appear above those who have a higher grade and/or more reviews.
-In the picture above, there is just 1 advertiser.
-Depending on your particular market & category, however, there can be as many as 14 sponsored results per search.
+Depending on your market & category, there can be as many as 14 sponsored results per search.
 In this scenario, where your business ranks among the 14 will fluctuate.
-So even if you don’t have as many reviews as the other advertisers, you should appear at the top at certain times.
+So even if you don’t have as many reviews as the other advertisers, you will appear at the top of the list some of the time.

 Angie’s List Advertising Costs